calda/calstephens.tech/_posts/2019-08-25-announcing-photo-map.md

 The problem with freemium apps is that you have to draw a line somewhere between the "free" features and "paid" features.
 If you give away too much for free, you harm your app's revenue potential.
 If you lock too much behind a paywall, the user experience will be bad and you could come across as greedy.

+{% include photoswipe.html images=page.explorer-pack class='shadow' max-height=340 %}

 There are lots of potential places where the line could be drawn in Photo Map, but I felt like the "Explorer Pack" is a good first try.
-It's not perfect by any means &mdash; there's no reason to buy the Explorer Pack if you've from the US and have never travelled abroad, and the free offering isn't very useful if you're from elsewhere and have never been to the US &mdash; BUT I think it's a good starting point.
+It's not perfect by any means &mdash; there's no reason to buy the Explorer Pack if you've from the US and have never traveled abroad, and the free offering isn't very useful if you're from elsewhere and have never been to the US &mdash; BUT I think it's a good starting point.
 I'm very interested to see how the launch goes!

 <h4>Filtering with Computer Vision</h4>
-It can sometimes be hard to find the *perfect* photo when digging through hundres of photos taken in a given place.
+It can sometimes be hard to find the *perfect* photo when digging through hundreds of photos taken in a given place.
 Early on, I added a filtering system so you can view photos from a specific year, or only see photos you've marked as "favorites" in the iOS Photos app.
 During the Beta process, somebody on Twitter suggested using Apple's [Vision framework](https://developer.apple.com/documentation/vision/) to only show photos of people.
 I thought this suggestion was too cool to not try, but it turned out to be *way* harder than I expected!

+{% include photoswipe.html images=page.people-filter %}

-The [face detection API](https://developer.apple.com/documentation/vision/vndetectfacerectanglesrequest) is reasonably easy to use, but it takes quite a while to run the algorithm on each of the hundres of photos taken in any given place.
+The [face detection API](https://developer.apple.com/documentation/vision/vndetectfacerectanglesrequest) is reasonably easy to use, but it takes quite a while to run the algorithm on each of the hundreds of photos taken in any given place.
 The problem is that the user can change the active filters at any time, even while there's a vision scan currently going on in the background.
 That means the app has to cancel the current in-progress scan and start a new one, possibly where the previous one left off.
 This was the first time I've ever really worked with cancellable, long-running background tasks, and there were a lot of multithreadding challenges that took some time to work through.
 The end result is pretty cool, and reasonably performant!
 (Although I have a feeling it's gonna be my top source of weird and hard-to-reproduce crash reports 😅)

 <h4>Photo Exporting</h4>